gerarddvb/Homebridge-on-RaspberryPi/README.md

 After all the accessories/devices are configured and tested, it is time to make it run at boot.

+Enter the following commands to enable homebridge to run at boot and restart after 10 seconds of inactivity.

 The config.json used by the deamon will be located at /var/homebridge/
 ```
 useradd --system homebridge